48 Symptoms Of Menopause

 Tingling Extremities

-Low estrogen levels cause this - it is uncomfortable but has no larger significance.
+Low estrogen levels cause skin to thin a little and reduce blood circulation to nerve endings in your extremities - it is uncomfortable but has no larger significance.

 Brain Fog